cardano-foundation/CIPs/CIP-130/README.md

 In order to facilitate future dApp development, we will need a way for dApps to communicate with multisig wallets, given the unique complexities of native script based address special provisions need to be made to make the connector compatible with them.

-Specifically apps building transactions need to be able and get the following information from the wallet:
+Specifically apps building transactions need to be able to get the following information from the wallet:
 - Script descriptor
 - Script Requirements list
 - Collateral donator (since native script based addresses cannot provide collateral for transactions)